decentralized-identity/product-managers/README.md

-# product-managers
+# DIF Product Managers' Group
-DIF Product managers group
+see our [agenda](agenda.md) file for future agendas, past minutes, and recording links.